-This blog is for all families who wish to learn how to become more resourceful during tough times.
+This blog is for families who wish to learn how to become more resourceful during tough times.

 We are definitely going through that with the pandemic that we're experiencing.